atinux/pjs/README.md

 Hello <%= name %>!
 ```

+As you can see, I can require a module, for that, please make sure to run `npm install request` in the current directory before visiting `http://localhost:8080/async.pjs`

 The result will be : Hello PJS!

 Notice the `done();` method, it is important here for PJS to wait until the request is completed and the `name` set before going further in the template.